lequant40/portfolio_allocation_js/README.md

 - Computation of shrinkage estimators for mean vectors and covariance matrices
   Shrinkage estimators for mean vectors can help to reduce the estimation errors in expected returns as observed in DeMiguel et al. [Size Matters: Optimal Calibration of Shrinkage Estimators for Portfolio Selection](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1891847), and shrinkage estimators for covariance matrices like Ledoit-Wolf's [A Well-Conditioned Estimator for Large-Dimensional Covariance Matrices](http://www.ledoit.net/ole1_abstract.htm) provide an elegant solution to the problem of the ill-conditioning and non-invertibility of sample covariance matrices.

+- [ON-GOING WITH 0.0.10] Repairing indefinite or positive semi-definite correlation matrices
+  With certain use-cases (e.g. alteration of correlation pairs for stress testing), correlation matrices might lose their positive (semi) definiteness, which is possible to recover thanks for instance to the spectral method described by Rebonato and Jaeckel in their paper [The Most General Methodology to Create a Valid Correlation Matrix for Risk Management and Option Pricing Purposes](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1969689) or to other methods like the computation of the nearest correlation matrix addressed by Nicholas J. Higham in his paper [Computing the nearest correlation matrix - A problem from Finance](https://www.maths.manchester.ac.uk/~higham/narep/narep369.pdf).

 ## Documentation

 The code is heavily documented, using [JSDoc](http://usejsdoc.org/).